casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/sending-deploys.md

-# Sending Deploys to the Network
+# Sending Deploys to a Casper network using the Rust Client

 Ultimately, smart contracts are meant to run on the blockchain.
 You can send your contract to the network via a [deploy](/design/casper-design.md/#execution-semantics-deploys).
 To do this, you will need to meet a few prerequisites: